rabestro/sololearn-challenges/ONE_LINERS_RUBY.md

 # OneLiners solutions in Ruby

-There is #OneLiners Challenge solutions in Ruby.
+There is Ruby #OneLiners solutions for Sololearn Code Coach challenges.
+All of the solutions has passed all tests in Sololearn.

 ## Easy